 Avoiding or mitigating risk is an important part of building a resilient business.
 By capturing, monitoring, and controlling risks, you can improve your sales team’s performance and help your company further its mission.

-Resolver’s risk management software helps risk managers and owners easily manage their risk environment by adding, updating and describing risks that could impact the organization’s goals.
+There are plenty of risks for sales teams to be cautious of every day.
+Resolver’s risk management software helps risk managers and owners easily manage their risk environment by adding, updating, and describing risks that could impact the organization’s goals, ultimately giving your sales team the tools they need to succceed.